Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 Sean.

-Sean, Mike and Tegan.
+Sean, Mike, and Tegan.

 Thank you so much.

-I was going to try and go back through the nose and came back with, but I would battle
+I was going to try and go back through the names we came back with,

-I've completely forgot.
 But I would love to see any of you, you know,

-out of your new title.
+number plate or something made out of your new title.

-I don't think we're asking too much.
+I don't think we're asking too much there.

-Yeah, which I know takes a while,
+Yeah, which I know it takes a while.

-Maybe some monogrammed hanker chiefs.
+Maybe some monogrammed handkerchiefs.

 Yeah.